kangzhai/RNAI-FRID/README.md

 # Reference
 If you use the codes, please cite the reference as below.

-The paper has been accepted by Briefings in Bioinformatics.
-Please wait for updating.
+Qiang Kang, Jun Meng, Yushi Luan.
+RNAI-FRID: novel feature representation method with information enhancement and dimension reduction for RNA-RNA interaction.
+Briefings in Bioinformatics.
+2022. https://doi.org/10.1093/bib/bbac107